cloudogu/sonar/docs/operations/permission_template_en.md

 # Permission template

-The permission template is a mechanism in SonarQube to setup *project permissions*.
+The permission template is a mechanism in SonarQube to set up *project permissions*.
 The default template will be changed during the dogu startup to ensure that the CES_ADMIN group has access to administer new created projects.
 The following permissions will be set (admin codeviewer issueadmin securityhotspotadmin scan user ) this setup can be verified (`Administration -> Security -> Permisssion Templates`). *see setup.json for further details*